Aria-Labs-Dev/airwindohhs_godot/README.md

 ## Development method

 This project uses red/green/refactor TDD.
 Once a test or render baseline represents accepted behavior, a regression is fixed in production code.
-Changing an established test or baseline requires the human developer to approve the contract change.
+Changing an established test or baseline requires a human developer to approve the contract change.

 ## License